edorfaus/TC-06-stuff/preprocessor/README.md

 At the moment, there are four types of @-references: overlay, disk, local and relative.
 All of these except the overlay type refer to label identifiers.

+With one exception, @-references can refer to identifiers that were created anywhere in the file.
+That exception is in the argument for NILLIST.

+In the argument for NILLIST, only identifiers that were created earlier in the file can be used, as that argument is processed during the first pass, before later identifiers are known.
+This is done because the value of that argument affects the location of every identifier that is created after that NILLIST.
+Accepting those identifiers would thus easily lead to cases where their actual addresses cannot be resolved, because they would depend on their own location.

 #### The "overlay" reference type